Brennan7/dispatcher/README.md

-# go-dispatcher
+# dispatcher

-`go-dispatcher` is an easy-to-use Go library designed to facilitate concurrent task processing through a managed worker pool.
+`dispatcher` is an easy-to-use Go library designed to facilitate concurrent task processing through a managed worker pool.
 It allows efficient distribution of tasks across multiple worker goroutines, making it ideal for applications that require parallel execution of independent tasks such as processing jobs, or batching data processing tasks.

 ## Features